Gabatrix: The Shira Maneuver

 “Working on it,” Lynch said.
 “I see it.”

 The camera began to pan slightly towards an area that was close to the debris field.
-The remains of an elongated gray and red ship began to appear as the camera zoomed in on it.
+The remains of an elongated gray and red ship started to appear as the camera zoomed in on it.
 The Chacal Naranja was a typical old freighter design.
-The mid and rear section of the vessel was essentially a large hauler.
-The midsection of the ship consisted of the hull with a large bridge section mounted on top.
+The mid and rear portion of the vessel was essentially a large hauler.
+The midsection consisted of the hull with a large bridge section mounted on top.
 On the bottom were multiple latches for holding shuttles.
 The port and starboard sides consisted of forward-mounted thrusters.
 Near the aft section of the ship consisted of rotating centripetal bars that remained motionless.
 The rear consisted of the power module and thrusters.
 The bow section consisted of seven red cargo containers.
-Compared to the floating asteroids, it was easy to tell what was manmade and what natural phenomenon was.
+Compared to the floating asteroids, it was easy to tell what was manmade and what was just natural phenomenon.

 “That isn’t asteroid impacts,” Manthan said.